Skip to content

 Access policies

 Access policies let you specify exactly who can view or manage your dashboard.
-They work by defining a default rule that applies to everyone in your account and optional exception rules for specific groups.
-Together, these rules give you precise control over dashboard visibility and permitted actions.
+Set a default access level for everyone in your team, then override it for specific groups as needed.

 Use it to: